Does Acting Like A Man Mean Acting Like A Jackass?

-A friend on Facebook sent me a link to this notorious OkCupid profile.
+A friend on Facebook sent me a link to a notorious OkCupid profile.
 It is, to say the least, a good read about a woman who is burned out on online dating and now just sleeps with men for fun.

 A brief snippet: